discoverygarden/foxml/scripts/README.md

 #### Output
 Updates the specified XML file with a new version of the datastream, encoding the provided binary content into base64.
 The updated XML is saved to the specified output file.

+## Known Issues:
+* `datastream_updater.py` is very finnicky and will probably fail on most FOXML objects.
+  * The eventual intention with this script is to update it using `xmltodict`, and simplify it even more.
+Most of its current issues derive from XML namespaces.